5 Things We’ve Learned About Marketing From Re-Watching Mad Men

 He tells Campbell there’s more profit to be made from simply forgetting Draper’s alleged indiscretions, with the man formerly known as Dick Whitman having already transformed into one of the most sought-after creative directors in New York.

-Here’s an incredible true story from the show: in 2017, ketchup giant Heinz actually used one of Don Draper’s advertising campaigns in real life.
+Here’s an incredible true story from the show: in 2017, ketchup giant Heinz actually used one of Don Draper’s marketing campaigns in real life.

 But therein lies the genius of Draper’s concept.
 He wasn’t selling the product, he was selling an idea.
 In doing so, he elevated a simple condiment from being an everyday household item into a philosophical way of life.